 Thanks to the generosity of so many who have made gifts both large and small, we met our fundraising goal for our first year of operation.
 This will enable us to begin building the website.

 Stay tuned for hiring announcements, calls for stories about your own experiences with your body and your health care, and more.
 Now more than ever, we need reliable, current information in support of women’s health and lives, and we can’t wait to bring it to you.

 We’re thrilled to announce that the CWHHR library is ready for a grand reopening when the campus fully reopens.
 Student employees Myra Ssegujja and James Uyar spent a semester completely reorganizing the bookshelves and cross-referencing every title in the database, down to even our archival pamphlets.

 The CWHHR library features exciting and informative finds about reproductive health and social justice and anything else students may need for a sociology or gender studies paper.
 Some examples include Queering Reproduction by Laura Mamo, Reproductive Justice by Loretta Ross and Rickie Solinger, and Hotter than a Red Assed Bee: An Intrepid Look at Menopause by the Concord Feminist Health Center.
 And, of course, we have the original edition of Our Bodies, Ourselves, as well as nearly every edition published since then.

-Located on the 7th floor 73 Tremont Street in the Sociology department, the library will be open to everyone, including guests from outside the Suffolk community.
+Located on the 7th floor at 73 Tremont Street in the Sociology department, the library will be open to everyone, including guests from outside the Suffolk community.